Shared Cost Allocation

-- Right-click a VM in the tree or in a table and choose Lifecycle Management > Set Shared Cost Allocation.
+- On the Summary page, select Actions > Lifecycle Management > Set Shared Cost Allocation.

-- From the list of organizations on the left, double-click the organizations that will share use of this service to move them to the Organizations Sharing Cost list.
+- From the list of organizations on the left, double-click the organizations that you want to add to the Organizations Sharing Cost list.

 You can search for VMs with shared costs from Tools > Search, and with search from the Virtual Machines tab.
 Use the following filters in the Cost category: